idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 You can either use it in conjunction with Segments memory option, for storing entire segments and fragments in the same TM, or separately, for example for storing fragments that can be reused across projects.

-If this option is ON, the fragment TM will be offered as an option to store fragments as you add them (see related Actions menu items and Target segment editor buttons in [CafeTran Menu and Interface](http://xl8.link/ct-menu)).
+If this option is ON, the fragment TM will be offered as an option to store fragments as you add them (see related Actions menu items and Target segment editor buttons in “CafeTran Menu and Interface”).

 **Fragments consistency check** = If enabled, the option allows you to check for segment pairs that do not have terms consistent with entries in this translation memory, when running the QA > Fragments consistency check (Memory) check.